ayeshaaa001/EMS/README.md

 # EMS
-EMS is a web-based event management system.
+EMS named as MULAQAAT is a web-based event management system.